zephyrproject-rtos/zephyr/doc/glossary.rst

       The set of user-supplied files that the Zephyr build system uses to build an application image for a specified board configuration.
-      It can contain application-specific code, kernel configuration settings, and at least one Makefile.
+      It can contain application-specific code, kernel configuration settings, and at least one CMakeLists.txt file.
       The application's kernel configuration settings direct the build system to create a custom kernel that makes efficient use of the board's resources.